TehBrian/BuildersUtilities/README.md

 [plugin.yml]: https://github.com/TehBrian/BuildersUtilities/blob/master/src/main/resources/plugin.yml

 ## Building
 This project uses Gradle.
-To build, run `./gradlew shadowJar` in the main project directory.
+To build, run `./gradlew reobfJar` in the main project directory.
 The built jar can be found in `build/libs`.

 ## Contributing